ucm-it/hpc_docs/INSTALL.md

   Instructions on how to fork the project can be seen at [FORKING.md](/FORKING.md)

   ## Running a Local Build
-  Once the project has been sucessfully forked and the required dependencies are installed, you can now try to do the following commands whenever.
+  Once the project has been successfully forked and the required dependencies are installed, you can now try to do the following commands whenever.
-  1. `npm run build` - Recompiles and builds a static version that can be deployed anywhere like github pages.
+  1. `npm run build` - Recompile and builds a static version that can be deployed anywhere like github pages.
 This command is important to run if you are making many pages or docs under the `static` folder, as these docs do not get compiled with `serve`.